 The boat leaves Mahon harbour on the half hour throughout the day between May 1 and October 31 each year.

-Each trip lasts an hour and for 2011 the cost was 10 euros for an adult, 5 euros for children aged 5-12 and free of charge for kids who are aged under 5.
+Each trip lasts an hour and in 2011 the cost was 10 euros for an adult, 5 euros for children aged 5-12 and it was free of charge for kids aged under 5.

-Included in the price of your ticket you will get a leaflet with useful information plus a map of Mahon and one of the island of Menorca.
+Included in the price of your ticket is a leaflet with useful information plus a map of Mahon and one of the island of Menorca.

-As the Yellow Catamaran leaves the harbour a guide gives a commentary in ate least Spanish, English and German.
+As the Yellow Catamaran leaves the harbour a guide gives a commentary in at least Spanish, English and German.

 The main highlights detailed are:

-Collingwood House, former house of Admiral Collingwood, now the Hotel del Almirante, and our accommodation for two weeks.
+- Collingwood House, former house of Admiral Collingwood, now the Hotel del Almirante, and our usual accommodation for two p-weeks.

-Back in the harbour your yellow catamaran will be dwarfed by one of the many cruise ships that moor for a day or more.
+Back in the harbour your yellow catamaran may be dwarfed by one of the many cruise ships that sail in for a day or more.

 The old gin factory, which you will be able to visit when you disembark, is along the harbour front.
 It is a working, if small, distillery with a good selection of Menorca gin.